W4RH4WK/cpp-init/opinions.md

 A common alternative to my rule of thumb is to focus on the public interface of a type.
 If some functionality can be implemented by using just the public interface of a type, implement that functionality as a regular function. [[C++ Core Guidelines C.4]](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c4-make-a-function-a-member-only-if-it-needs-direct-access-to-the-representation-of-a-class)
-I dislike this approach as changes to the public interface of a type quickly cascade to functions outside the class.

 ## On Singletons

-I quite dislike the canonical singleton pattern in C++ where the singleton instance is created lazily on first use (typically from a static local).
+I dislike the canonical singleton pattern in C++ where the singleton instance is created lazily on first use (typically from a static local).
 The issue is that this gives you barely any control over the construction and destruction of the instance and its members.
 Instead, I prefer to make the singleton instance accessible directly by exposing it as a global variable.

 However, I also think that the singleton pattern is overused in general and that the common requirements are orthogonal:

-- It doesn't make sense to have multiple instances of this class; vs.
+- it doesn't make sense to have multiple instances of this class; vs.
-- We need a way to access this component from multiple locations across the code-base
+- we need a way to access this component from multiple locations across the code-base.

 In [`example2`](example2/) you can find a logger and platform abstraction mechanism.
 The logger mechanism is not a singleton, there's just a default instance.